kevinsawade/start-science-here/docs/source/linux_tutorial/linux_tutorial_01.rst

 Simple searching using less
 ---------------------------

-Using ``less``, you can search though a text file for a keyword (pattern).
+Using ``less``, you can search through a text file for a keyword (pattern).
 For example, to search through science.txt for the word 'science', type

 .. code-block:: bash